gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 Kafka provides two strategies for controlling how long data is kept in a topic:

 - **Time-based / size-based retention** (default) — messages are deleted after a configurable time period (default: 7 days) or when the total log size exceeds a limit.
 This is the right model for event streams where you only need a recent window.
 - **Log compaction** — Kafka keeps only the **latest message per key**, discarding older records with the same key.
 The compacted topic always contains a full snapshot of the current state for every key.
 This is the right model for change-log or lookup data (e.g., a product catalogue).
+Note that the log cleaner only operates on **closed (inactive) segments** — the segment currently being written to is never touched.
+A segment is closed once it rolls over, which is controlled by `segment.ms` or `segment.bytes`.

 ### Viewing and changing retention on a topic